publicsquare-financial/publicsquare-payments-demo/README.md

-This is an official [Credova](https://credova.com) demo app that showcases how to integrate Credova Payment Services with your Ecommerce or Platform of choice.
+This is an official [PublicSquare](https://publicsquare.com) demo app that showcases how to integrate PublicSquare Payment Services with your Ecommerce or Platform of choice.

 This app uses Javascript, React & Next.js, but you are free to use whatever language you would like.
-Refer to the [developer documentation](https://developers.credova.com/) for detailed explanations for each language.
+Refer to the [developer documentation](https://developers.publicsquare.com/) for detailed explanations for each language.

 ## Quick start